openeuler-mirror/docs/docs/en/docs/Kubernetes/deploying-a-Kubernetes-cluster-manually.md

 **Note: Manual deployment applies only to experimental and learning environments and is not intended for commercial environments.**

-This section describes how to deploy a Kubernetes cluster.
+This chapter describes how to deploy a Kubernetes cluster.

 ## Environment